-The consortium should have at least four, but no more than five, project teams, each investigating different projects under a central hypothesis.
+For the FY24 Transformative Breast Cancer Consortium Award, the consortium should have at least four, but no more than five, project teams, each investigating different projects under a central hypothesis.
 No more than two project teams may be based at one institution.
 Each team's work must be integrated within the consortium so that every component is working toward the consortium's central hypothesis.
 Note: This award is not intended to replace, supplement, duplicate, or compete with other collaborative research efforts, such as the National Cancer Institute (NCI) Specialized Programs of Research Excellence (SPOREs), and it should not represent a collection of related Program Project grants or subprojects.

 The proposed consortium's overall work is expected to be innovative.
-In addition, the Transformative Breast Cancer Consortium Award will include funds for "seed projects" to pursue brand new, high-risk/high-reward concepts that arise from the work, during the award period.
+In addition, the Transformative Breast Cancer Consortium Award will include funds for "seed projects" to pursue brand-new, high-risk/high-reward concepts that arise from the work, during the award period.